rxjsx/request/README.md

 ```

 ## Notes
-- No peer dependency RxJS is required.
-One can instantly subscribe to the
-  request result and consume it or case it into a promise.
-For none of these cases
-  RxJS needs to be installed on the consumer's machine.
-One would need RxJS to
-  use transformations on the response (e.g. map, tap, filter, reduce, catch error).
 - The functions return a _singleton_ observable, meaning that the observable will
   contain one element (otherwise would error out).